 2. Could this solution become profitable at scale in the long term?

-Online fashion retailer Zalando did not become profitable until they reached 1.8 billion euro in revenues, which took five years.
+Online fashion retailer Zalando did not become profitable until they reached 1.8 billion euros in revenues, which took five years.
 VC backed scale-ups are betting on future profitability.
 They are willing to accept a high customer acquisition cost to achieve scale.

 The point is, when making a case for potential profitability, consider the end-state.
 The entire world knows about this product or solution.
 Using this product or solution has become a habit for many people.
 The up-front investment in technology development has already been recovered.

 3. Is the potential cost of doing nothing bigger than the cost of doing something?

 The final question to ask is what would it cost to do something, and what would we lose if we did nothing?